compiler-research/compiler-research.github.io/_posts/2025-05-18-Advanced-symbol-resolution-and-reoptimization-for-clang-repl.md

 The primary objective of this project is to enable **automatic loading of dynamic libraries for unresolved symbols** in Clang-Repl.
 Since Clang-Repl heavily relies on LLVM's **ORC JIT** for incremental compilation and execution, our work focuses on extending ORC JIT to support this capability for out-of-process execution enviroment.

 Currently, ORC JIT handles dynamic library symbol resolution through the `DynamicLibrarySearchGenerator`, which is registered for each loaded dynamic library.
-This generator is responsible for symbol lookup and interacts with the **Executor Process Control (EPC)** layer to resolve symbols during execution.
+This generator is responsible for symbol lookup and interacts with the **Executor Process Control** layer to resolve symbols during execution.
 Specifically, it uses a `DylibHandle` to identify which dynamic library to search for the unresolved symbol.
 On the executor side, the `SimpleExecutorDylibManager` API performs the actual lookup using this handle.

 To support **auto-loading in out-of-process execution**, Lang Hames proposed a design involving two new components: